OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-13.md

 ```
 2. Write a test for submitting a Search via the form
 ```
+Feature: Submit Search Form
+  As a library cataloger
+  I want submit a search for an OCLC Number so I can view the associated MARC record

   Scenario: Successfully Submit Search
     When I go to "/"
     And I fill in "oclcnumber" with "70775700"